Naked Hollywood

 Naked Hollywood is a 6 part TV series directed by Margy Kinmonth.
 The film includes Arnold Schwarzenegger, James Caan, Barry Diller, Joe Roth, Sydney Pollack, Oliver Stone, James Brooks, Nora Ephron, Terry Gilliam and many more.
 The film won a British Academy Film Award for Best Factual Series.

 Premise

-Publicity-shy to the point of paranoia, the talent agencies are Hollywood's Masonic lodges, secret brotherhoods wielding power behind the scenes.
-As the movie business booms, competition for clients is intense.
-The series watches talent spotters and agents in action as they make deals, poach each other's clients, and groom the stars of tomorrow.
+The series follows talent agents in Hollywood as they secure deals, recruit clients from rival agencies, and manage emerging actors during a period of growth in the film industry.